 - Mold spores.

-This is because you don’t have to remove the bacteria; it’s better to just kill it.
+This is because you don’t have to remove the bacteria; it’s better to kill them.
 The UV-light filter does just that.
 It uses penetration UV-C light to damage bacteria’s DNA to such a degree that it will cause it to die.

 UV-C light filters are especially useful if you’re fighting mold.
-We have gathered the best UV air purifiers for mold here, you can check them out to see how UV filter is placed inside the air purifier.
+We have gathered the best UV air purifiers for mold here; you can check them out to see how a UV filter is placed inside the air purifier.

 5. Special Patented Filters (PECO, PlasmaWave, Vital Ion)